junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 ## Visiting researchers

 I welcome enquiries about academic visits and research collaborations in wireless communications, security and sensing.
-Please [email me](mailto:{{ site.email }}) with your CV and academic transcripts to discuss a visit.
+Please [email me](mailto:{{ site.email }}) with your CV, proposed research topic and intended visit dates.
+Prospective visiting PhD students should also include academic transcripts.

 CSC also offers funding routes for visiting PhD students and visiting scholars.
 These follow a different application process from full PhD scholarships; please contact me if you are interested.
 Visiting PhD students should also check the English language guidance above.